Gaius Laelius: Laelius in Africa (204–202 BC)

 In Scipio's consulship year (205 BC), Laelius went with him to his designated province, Sicily, where he conducted an expedition or raid to northern Africa while Scipio was readying his troops and supplies for a full-scale invasion.
 The purpose of this expedition was to assess the situation in Africa.
 Both princes having previously been won over, Syphax broke his alliance with Scipio and joined the Carthaginians when he was offered a marriage alliance with Sophonisba, a famous Carthaginian beauty, the daughter of Hasdrubal Gisco.
 Subsequently, Syphax drove his bride's former fiance, Masinissa—who remained loyal to Scipio, having confirmed an alliance with him shortly after the battle of Ilipa—out of his own territories.
 Masinissa, now effectively a fugitive, came to Laelius during his raid, thought to be in the area of Hippo Regius, to apprise him of his circumstances.
 Laelius was then able to convey the urgency of the invasion to Scipio.

 In about 204 BC, Scipio was ready to invade Africa.
 After several skirmishes, and a period of contrived truce, the Romans assaulted the allied camps at the Battle of Utica in which Laelius set fire to the Numidian (Syphax) camp and Scipio to the Carthaginian (Hasdrubal Gisco) camp.
 The Romans nevertheless failed to detach Syphax from his marital and political alliance with the Carthaginians; nor was a complete victory possible over the Carthaginian army, with Scipio fearing for his fleet.

 After the Battle of Utica Scipio sent Laelius with Masinissa to help the Numidian prince regain the leadership of his tribe the Maesulii.
-At the Battle of Cirta they fought king Syphax of the Masaesyli, who stood between Masinissa and his rule (Syphax having supported Masinissa's rival Mazaetullus); initially Syphax gained the upper hand on Masinissa and his horsemen (outnumbering his opponent), but Laelius sent his velites to reinforce Masanissa and advanced with the Roman heavy infantry, breaking the enemies morale, they fled abandoning their king.
+At the Battle of Cirta they fought king Syphax of the Masaesyli, who stood between Masinissa and his rule (Syphax having supported Masinissa's rival Mazaetullus); initially Syphax gained the upper hand on Masinissa and his horsemen (outnumbering his opponent), but Laelius sent his velites to reinforce Masanissa and advanced with the Roman heavy infantry, thus breaking the enemies morale; after a short resistance they fled abandoning their king.
 Syphax was defeated and taken prisoner.
 They then marched on Cirta, Syphax's capital, and took it and his Syphax's wife Sophonisba (a daughter of Hasdrubal Gisco).
 Masinissa took Sophonisba as a wife, something Laelius criticized him for (Scipio later annulled the marriage – claiming Sophonisba as a prisoner of war).
 They returned to Scipio's camp within 15 days after they had set out.